gb160/gb160.github.io/info_purchasing.md

 In the case of upgrading/losing your device, it is possible to switch your login to a different device for a further £5 (UK/GBR)

-Paypal Note: If you select 'Paying for goods or services' a fee to paypal will be charged, in which case the price is £17 (UK/GBR), you can avoid this extra fee by selecting 'Friends and Family'

 If none of this is a problem then purchase by choosing your preferred payment method at the bottom of this page.

 **All Payment options are completely secure, all Credit/Debit card purchases are handled directly by Paypal, all crypto purchases are handled directly by Coinbase**